Have you ever thought about “When an agile project fails, who gets blamed”? I thought it was a very interesting question.

 “Agile” means a lot of different things to different people.
 To some people:

-It means just developing software faster,
+It means just developing software faster, or

 It means creating a more people-oriented project environment,